 Real estate experts have for time immemorial said that the real estate sector is for everyone and that investments made there could be life-changing in many ways, for people who haven’t given it much thought.
 Investors can fit real estate investments into their strategy and portfolio even when the equities markets remain volatile, and other investments remain risky.

-The housing market is usually the place where real estate investments are made by regular people.
-Home buyers looking to invest in their own home know that it is something they are going to be grateful for.
+The housing market is usually the place where regular people make real estate investments.
+Homebuyers looking to invest in their own home know that they will be grateful for it.
 Many homeowners have a large portion of their value tied to a housing mortgage.
 However, buying a primary home where one dwells is not the only way to invest in the real estate sector.
-There are other ways that regular people can invest in the real estate market including buying secondary properties like homes that can be rented out online, real estate income trusts and real estate limited partnerships.
+There are other ways that regular people can invest in the real estate market, including buying secondary properties like homes that can be rented out online, real estate income trusts and real estate limited partnerships.

 Not All in One Basket

 Like with just about every other investment, in this sector too, it is important to remember not to put all your eggs in the same basket.
 While individual choices can change for person to person depending on income type and usage of the said property, a simple rule to remember is that a single asset should not take up above 50 per cent of a portfolio.

 “A portion of your portfolio should be in housing or hard assets,” a senior analyst at the Real Estate Investment Network in Vancouver recently told a media organisation.
 “Our clients lean towards owning their own homes and direct real estate.
 Our philosophy is that a good piece of real estate is like a blue-chip stock.
 It won’t make you rich overnight, but it will perform well.”